How To Find Midline Of A Graph

 Common Mistakes to Avoid

-When finding the midline of a graph, it's important to be aware of common mistakes that can lead to inaccurate results.
+When finding the midline of a graph, you'll want to be aware of common mistakes that can lead to inaccurate results.
 Here are a few pitfalls to avoid:

 • Misidentifying Maximum and Minimum Values: Ensure you accurately identify the highest and lowest points on the graph.
 Sometimes, the graph may have local maxima and minima, but you need to find the absolute maximum and minimum values over the entire period.

 • Not Considering a Full Period: Make sure you are considering a complete period of the function.
-If you only look at a portion of the graph, you might misidentify the maximum and minimum values.
+If you only look at a portion of the graph, you might misidentify the maximum and minimum values But it adds up..

 • Incorrect Calculation: Double-check your calculations when using the formula for the midline.
 A simple arithmetic error can lead to an incorrect midline value.